singh54/Car_Segmentation/README.md

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Number of features in the dataset are high and need is to reduce number of dimensions.
+- Multicollinearity exixst between the existing features in the Dataset.

 ## Technologies Used